zzolo/zzolo.github.com/pages/cv.md

 ## Professional experience

-### Front-end Developer at VoteShield
+### Front-end Engineer at VoteShield

 <div class="sub-heading">
   2019 - present, remote for New York City, USA
 </div>

-On a small team, working to create an impactful, informative, responsive, and pleasant user interface that helps identify anomalous activity in voter registration data.
+Working to create an impactful, informative, and enjoyable user experience that helps election administrators and internal analysts monitor anomalous activity in voter registration data.

-- Rebuilding React front-end interface to improve user experience, performance, and information understanding.
+- Leading large, architectural shifts in the application to improve stability, performance, and developer and analyst experience.
+- Collaborating with election administrators and internal analysts to design impactful interfaces for monitoring data.
 - Implementing and refining minimalistic, intuitive design.
-- Ensuring secure access to voter registration data and anlaysis.
+- Ensuring secure access to voter registration data and analysis throughout the application.
 - Improving Python API for efficiency, performance, and security.
+- Engaging across Protect Democracy to collaborate on technology projects such as small, one-off sites.
+- Rebuilt the React-based user-interface from the ground-up to improve user experience and performance.

 ### Newsroom Developer at Star Tribune